 Page Reviewed / Updated - Feb.
 2016

 SeniorCare is a state pharmaceutical assistance program for elderly Wisconsin residents.
 There are 4 levels to the program with varying benefits and eligibility requirements for each level.
-The program requires a small annual fee and provides assistance with the prescription costs by offering medications at very low co-payment amounts.
-Unlike many state pharmaceutical assistance programs, there is no requirement that program participants be enrolled in a Medicare Part D plan.
+The program requires a small annual fee and provides assistance with the prescription costs by offering medications for very low co-payment amounts.
+Unlike most state pharmaceutical assistance programs, there is no requirement that program participants be enrolled in a Medicare Part D plan.

 To be eligible for this program, seniors must meet the following criteria:

 |Level||Individual Income Limit||Couple Income Limit|